Sleep is one of the most significant issues I routinely hear about from my clients, my Girlfriend Doctor community and even my peers.

 Reduce electronics by 9:00 pm if you can but there are many types of blue light blockers now on the market for your computer screens, mobile phones and other electronic devices.
 I use an app on my computer called F.lux found at https://justgetflux.com/.
 It reduces blue light generated by my screen.

-I have also purchased blue light blocking eyeglasses for my daughters (try gunnars.com) as well as blue light blocking screens for iPhones (try products from True Dark and Primal Hacker - use code dranna for 10% off your next purchase), and keep your digital clocks and phones in the bathroom (to block out LED lights and reduce EMF exposure).
+I have also purchased blue light blocking eyeglasses for my daughters (try gunnars.com) as well as blue light blocking screens for iPhones (try products from True Dark - use code DRANNA for 10% off your next purchase), and keep your digital clocks and phones in the bathroom (to block out LED lights and reduce EMF exposure).

 It’s also important to make sure you are exposed to bright light during the day!
 So if you are an at-home worker and indoors all day please be sure to take a few breaks, go for a walk and get some vitamin D and bright natural light!
 Earlier in the day is best for supporting your circadian clock.